mcwimm/GRINanalysis/README.md

 # GRINanalysis

-This repository contains all data and analyses of the manuscript entitled "Roots of cooperation...", in Review at Nature-plants 2020:
+This repository contains data and analyses of the manuscript entitled "Roots of cooperation: Can root graft networks benefit trees under stress?", currently under Review at Nature-plants 2020.

+The following lines detail de information included in this repository

 ### 1) Data